top of page

 B: A cowpox on you Hobhouse!! - Moore and I are making plans for our future

 M: Hallo Hobby!
-How’s the form?
+How’s the embryo parliament-man?
 Let's have a sing-song - I'll start - (takes a breath deep from the diaphragm)

 B: pfttt